0100101101011010/food/_posts/2019-01-13-savoury-lentil-soup-slow-cooker-instant-pot.md

 ---
 layout: post
 title: "Savoury Lentil Soup in the Slow Cooker or Instant Pot"
+jsonld: sdRecipe
 author: "Kelly Zhang"
 permalink: /:categories/:title/
 categories: recipe
-tags: [widtw]
+tags: [200cal, vegan, vegetarian, omni, soup]
-excerpt: "A delicious, filling yet light soup that's only 200 calories and has 13 g of protein and 7 g of fiber.
+excerpt: "A delicious, filling yet light soup that's less than 200 calories and has 13 g of protein and 7 g of fiber.
 It lasts for over a week in the fridge, and freezes well.
 Vegan and omni options!"
 img: recipe-savoury-lentil-soup-slow-cooker-instant-pot.jpg

+time: PT4H
+date: "2019-01-13"
 ---